To the members

 The company earns a large portion of its revenue in foreign currencies and is exposedto the risk of currency movements.
 To mitigate this risk the company follows a 2 stepstrategy.

 As the first step quotation in foreign currencies is restricted to few selectedmajor currencies.
 Quotation in any other currency is highly controlled.

 The second leg of this strategy is to hedge the foreign earnings aftersubtracting the local expenses.

 6.2 Larger Order to Cash cycle and Liquidity Risk

-Our customer being large Banks and Financial Institutions the credit worthiness is incomfort even though the cycle is long.
-The percentage of bad debts is also minimal.
-Sincethe Products business has a long order to cash cycle the company has identified LiquidityRisk as an area to monitor.
+The company has identified Liquidity Risk as an area to monitor.
 The Financeorganization headed by the CFO monitors the liquidity position consisting of cash and nearcash instruments on a continuous basis.

 6.3 Internal Financial Control (IFC)

 The company has to comply with additional controls enforced by Section 134 of theCompanies Act 2013.
 This is to report on the Internal Financial Control in the DirectorsReport and also by the Statutory Auditors.
-To comply with this the company assesses the existing control environment and ensurethat the requirements are complied.
+Key Internal controls over financial reportingif not designed identified & operate effectively may result in mis-statements goingunnoticed and impact the true & fair view of the financial/operational results of theCompany.
+To comply with this the company assesses the existing control environmentthrough regular internal & statutory audits and ensures that the requirements arecomplied.

 Risk Mitigation through Insurance

 The company has appointed a Global leader for Risk & Insurance advisory to adviceon the risk and insurance coverage.
 The following Insurance coverage is taken to mitigaterisks.